-In May, we were very excited when one of our oldest residents, Hilda Gerrard who will celebrate her 103rd birthday soon, attended a Garden Party at Buckingham Palace.
+will celebrate her 103rd birthday soon, attended a Garden Party at Buckingham Palace.
 She was accompanied by Paula Peake (Home Manager), Novie Reyes (her Deputy) and Gina Riese (a Trustee).
 Hilda was a long serving volunteer in the Day Centre until she became a resident in Edinburgh House.
 The group met the Duke of Edinburgh, our Patron, who chatted with them and showed interest in our work.
 It was a wonderful afternoon for Hilda and her companions.

-Edinburgh House, Wembley

-A registered charity providing superb care for Jewish Elderly people

-We are proud to offer:

-- A warm, friendly, welcoming environment - Superior levels of care, and a highly skilled and supportive staff team - Registered to provide dementia care - Exemplary inspection reports - Full kashrut and facilities for religious observance - I 6 separate supported flats and a day centre on site

-To request a brochure or book a visit call: 0208 908 4151 Or email enquiries@edinburghhouse.org.uk

-"It has been such a comfort to me to see the patience and respect with which you all treat my mother and I am so grateful" - Mrs. G, Wembley.

-Registered Charity Number: 230822 (Beth Holim)

-SPANISH & PORTUGUESE SYNAGOGUE

-8 St James's Gardens, London, W11 4RB

-Tel: 020 7603 7961/3232 Fax: 020 7603 9471

-Email: admin@hollandparksynagogue.com Web: www.hollandparksynagogue.com Congregation founded 1910 Synagogue opened 1928
+8 St James's Gardens, London, W11 4RB Tel: 020 7603 7961/3232 Fax: 020 7603 9471 ${\it Email: admin@hollandparksynagogue.com \ \ Web: www.hollandparksynagogue.com}$ Congregation founded 1910 Synagogue opened 1928 MINISTER Rabbi Abraham Lavi TIMES OF SERVICE FRIDAY EVENING Minha followed by Arvit.

-MINISTER

-Rabbi Abraham Lavi

-TIMES OF SERVICE

-FRIDAY EVENING Minha followed by Arvit.
 Times to be announced in the Synagogue SHABBAT MORNING Shachrit at 8.45am.
 Service followed by Kiddush.
-Mincha 1Đ hours before the end of Shabbat until winter when it shall be recited after Kiddush SELICHOT SERVICE This will be held on Sunday 6th September at 7.30am and followed by a special breakfast provided by Ladies from our Community
+Mincha 1D hours before the end of Shabbat until winter when it shall be recited after Kiddush SELICHOT SERVICE This will be held on Sunday 6th September at 7.30am and followed by a special breakfast provided by Ladies from our Community YAMIM NORAIM Times for all High Holy Days Services will be sent out separately with the Admission Ticket SERVICES FOR THE HIGH HOLY DAYS The Executive Committee welcomes Rev Nissim Ashkenazi who will be assisting Rabbi Abraham Lavi.

-YAMIM NORAIM

-Times for all High Holy Days Services will be sent out separately with the Admission Ticket

-SERVICES FOR THE HIGH HOLY DAYS

-The Executive Committee welcomes Rev Nissim Ashkenazi who will be assisting Rabbi Abraham Lavi.
 Both will address the Congregation during the High Holy Days Services.
 The President, Mr.Stanley Grant together with the Honorary Officers and Executive Committee wish Rabbi & Mrs Lavi, their family and the entire Congregation a very happy and peaceful New Year.

-PRE-ROSH HASHANAH CEMETERY VISITS

-These will take place at the following times on Sunday 6th September:

-12.30 Edgwarebury Lane Cemetery1.30 Hoop Lane Cemetery

-Please note it will be a communal

-service and not individual.

-ADULT EDUCATION Monday

-Parasha with Rashi and PirkeiAvot.
-This Shiur is held in the Little Synagogue at 8.30pm

-WITH SADNESS WE RECORD THE PASSING OF THE FOLLOWING MEMBERS:

-David Levy z"l Mary Behar z"l Samuel Pisar z"l Rita Benveniste z"l

-Sharon Azouz z"l

-We extend our condolences and wish the families "Muchos Años" and many years free from further sorrow.

-STONESETTINGS

-The stonesetting for the late Mary Behar z"l mother of Laura and Michael, will take place at Hoop Lane Cemetery on Sunday 18th October at 2.00pm.
+PRE-ROSH HASHANAH CEMETERY VISITS These will take place at the following times on Sunday 6th September: 12.30 Edgwarebury Lane Cemetery1.30 Hoop Lane Cemetery Please note it will be a communal service and not individual.
+ADULT EDUCATION Monday Parasha with Rashi and PirkeiAvot.
+This Shiur is held in the Little Synagogue at 8.30pm WITH SADNESS WE RECORD THE PASSING OF THE FOLLOWING MEMBERS: David Levy z"l Samuel Pisar z"l Sharon Azouz z"l Mary Behar z"l Rita Benveniste z"l We extend our condolences and wish the families "Muchos Años" and many years free from further sorrow.
+STONESETTINGS The stonesetting for the late Mary Behar z"I mother of Laura and Michael, will take place at Hoop Lane Cemetery on Sunday 18th October at 2.00pm.
 BESIMANTOV ON HAPPY OCCASIONS ARE EXTENDED TO:

 BIRTHS

-Stephanie and Nathaniel Seror on the birth of their son.
-Eva Behar on the birth of another great grandson Rabbi Yosef and Rebbitsen Regine Lynn had a baby daughter in February a new granddaughter for Collette and Leon Sassoon Another daughter for Gabriella and Jonathan Kruger - a second grandchild for Doreen and Barry Kruger A daughter for Lucy & Jonathan Marcus and a granddaughter for Denise & Yaacov Banin A grandson for Lynda & Michael Benardout A son for Raphael & Rosalyn Lavi & a grandson for Rabbi & Mrs Lavi.
-A daughter for Dov & Shani Lavi & another granddaughter for Rabbi & Mrs Lavi.
+Stephanie and Nathaniel

+Seror on the birth of their son.

+Eva Behar on the birth of

+another great grandson

+Rabbi Yosef and Rebbitsen

+Regine Lynn had a baby

+daughter in February a new

+granddaughter for Collette and

+Another daughter for Gabriella and Jonathan Kruger - a second grandchild for Doreen and Barry Kruger A daughter for Lucy & Jonathan Marcus and a granddaughter for Denise & Yaacov Banin A grandson for Lynda & Michael Benardout

+A son for Raphael & Rosalyn

+Lavi & a grandson for Rabbi &

+Mrs Lavi.

+A daughter for Dov &

+Shani Lavi & another

+granddaughter for Rabbi & Mrs

+Lavi.

 BIRTHDAYS

 Eva Behar on her 90th Birthday

 BATMITZVAH/BAT CHAYIL:

-Safyr Irwin whose Batmitzvah was on Millie Benardout whose Batmitzvah was on Shabbat 22nd November 2014.
-Sunday 1st February 2015 on 24th January 2015 on 31st January 2015 on 25th April 2015 on 3rd May 2015 on 5th September 2015
+Safyr Irwin whose Batmitzvah was on Shabbat 22nd November 2014.
+Millie Benardout whose Batmitzvah was on Sunday 1st February 2015 BARMITZVAH:

-BARMITZVAH:

-David Pinto whose Barmitzvah was Joseph Freedman whose Barmitzvah was Jake Shemtov whose Barmitzvah was Isaak Berebbi whose Barmitzvah was Jack & Joshua Cotton whose Barmitzvah will be
+David Pinto whose Barmitzvah was on 24th January 2015 Joseph Freedman whose Barmitzvah was on 31st January 2015 Jake Shemtov whose Barmitzvah was on 25th April 2015 Isaak Berebbi whose Barmitzvah was on 3rd May 2015 Jack & Joshua Cotton whose Barmitzvah will be on 5th September 2015 ENGAGEMENTS:

-ENGAGEMENTS:

 Miriam Seitler, Grandaughter of Ros and George Anticoni, to David Shaw.
 WEDDINGS: